 Environmental Issues and Projects

 Blue/Green Algae Blooms: Under the right conditions, blue green algae blooms, also known as cyanobacteria, create a floating, slick scum that looks unappealing and can be harmful if swallowed. "one of the requirements for algae growth is to have warm water.
 Be aware that with the warmer temperatures, we will experience warmer water and an increased potential for algae blooms.
+This spring, president of the French River Delta Association, Pierre Blais, sent a letter to Sudbury and Nipissing District Health units, Municipalities of Killarney and French River, The City of North Bay, French River Provincial Park and the Ministry of the Environment citing concerns and asking for feedback with respect to how they plan to manage the problem.

 Invasive Plant Species: These aggressive plants, once introduced into the environment in which they are not native, muscle out the native species in turn causing an imbalance to the natural environment, in time, this can be fatal for the flora and fauna in the area.